goranefbl/wpgens-wordpress-react-admin-panel/README.md

 ### Project Stack

-WPGens WordPress React Admin Panel is written in **TypeScript**. **React hook form** is used for settings panel forms, **@wordpress/api-fetch** to securily communicate with WordPress backend. **TailWind CSS** for styling (easy to start with, just set up your IDE), **React Query** optimizes data management by efficiently handling fetched data, reducing the need for extensive manual state management, **yup** is used for form validation to ensure data integrity before submission.
+WPGens WordPress React Admin Panel is written in **TypeScript**. **React hook form** is used for the settings panel forms and **@wordpress/api-fetch** to securely communicate with WordPress backend. **TailWind CSS** for styling (easy to start with, just set up your IDE), **React Query** optimizes data management by efficiently handling fetched data, reducing the need for extensive manual state management, and **yup** is used for form validation to ensure data integrity before submission.
 We are also using **vite** instead of webpack to build the app and serve the HMR.
 The only UI libraries are **React Select** and **React Color**.
 We can add more libraries but the goal is to keep it light and simple.

 ### Technology Overview: